• Free shipping on all orders

 5. Laryngeal Paralysis

 Sometimes, nerve damage can occur in your cat’s larynx.
 Laryngeal paralysis can occur when the cartilage of the larynx doesn’t function normally while breathing.
-Along with losing his voice, your cat can also show these symptoms:
+Along with losing their voice, your cat can also show these symptoms:

 • Dry cough